 Highlights – throughout.
 Lowlights? – the thought I might never ever see them live again.

-Live in again September 2009 in London & Liverpool and still going strong in 2016.
+Live again September 2009 in London & Liverpool and still going strong in 2016.

 |July 31 1989.
 Night before becoming a house (flat) owner saw James supported by Edward Barton at London's Marquee.
 Madman Barton used a carrot as plectrum.|